everydayrails/everyday-rails/_posts/2012-07-31-rails-admin-panel-from-scratch.markdown

 * Allow registered users to manage articles via the administration panel
 * Allow registered users to manage user accounts via the administration panel

-You can get the complete application from Github at TODO:GITHUB LINK
+You can get the complete application from [Github](https://github.com/ruralocity/admin_demo).

 ## The dashboard